 - Append “-disabled” to the folder of any plugin you’d like to disable.

-- Use your browser to reload the Admin screen.
+- Use your browser to reload the admin portal.
 The plugin is now disabled.

-For example, if you wanted to disable Akismet, you’d take the original folder name:
+For example, if you wanted to disable Jetpack, you can take the original folder name:

 And rename it to:

-If you’ve renamed the plugin directory without success or have made a recent theme update, the WSOD might be due to a theme problem.
+If you’ve tested the plugin directory without success or made a recent theme update, the WSOD might be due to a theme problem.

-The process for fixing this is similar to the process for finding a rogue plugin:
+The process for fixing this is similar to the process for finding a bad plugin:

 - Log into cPanel.